AllyncID/AllyncID/README.md

 - Server systems for Paper, Purpur, and Folia
 - Gameplay mechanics, utilities, and backend tools
 - Web systems for Minecraft communities and digital stores
+- Mobile and cross-platform app development
-- UI/UX design for cleaner and more polished user experiences
+- UI/UX design and visual branding for polished user experiences

 I enjoy building things that are not only functional, but also smooth, maintainable, and satisfying to use.